edson-software-engineer/edson-software-engineer.github.io/about.markdown

   352-575-4199<br>
 </span>

-# Sr/Staff Software Engineer
+# Sr Software Engineer

 ## Professional Summary:
 Results-driven Senior Software Engineer with a strong background in infrastructure, DevOps, and reliability engineering.
 Proven expertise in securing and maintaining robust software systems for leading enterprises.
 Currently contributing to WPEngine as a Sr Software Engineer in Infrastructure.
-Seeking MLOPS or Machine Learning entry level role.

 ### Working Experience